-Simply said, you should choose a telescope that is lightweight and has a wide field of view.
-That way, you can successfully use it with cheaper equatorial mounts, and enjoy the hobby in a budget-friendly way.
-You will upgrade your gear someday if you will find the hobby enjoyable (spoiler: you probably will, like the vast majority of us).
+Said, you should choose a lightweight telescope with a wide field of view.
+That way, you can successfully use it with cheaper equatorial mounts and enjoy the hobby in a budget-friendly way.
+Of course, you will upgrade your gear someday if you find the hobby enjoyable (spoiler: you probably will, like the vast majority of us).

 Aperture, Focal Length, and Speed

-The aperture (eg. 72mm) of a telescope is the diameter of the light-collecting lens in front of your refractor.
-This parameter is more important for visual observations than astrophotography.
-It doesn’t hurt to have a bigger glass rather than smaller, but don’t judge telescope for astrophotography by this number only.
+The aperture (e.g., 72mm) of a telescope is the diameter of the light-collecting lens in front of your refractor.
+This parameter is more critical for visual observations than astrophotography.
+It doesn't hurt to have a bigger glass rather than a smaller one, but don't judge telescopes for astrophotography by this number only.

-The focal length (eg. 420mm) is, simply said, how much zoom your telescope has.
-It determines FOV (field of view).
-Greater the focal length, greater the zoom.
-Shorter telescopes (like 100mm or 200mm) are good for large nebulae (like North America Nebula).
-Medium-sized (400mm-600mm) are good for smaller nebulae (Orion, Rosette Nebula), bigger galaxies (Andromeda Galaxy), Moon, and star clusters (Pleiades).
-Big focal lengths (1000mm+) are good for tiny galaxies (a lot of them are available to photograph at Spring) and planets.
+The focal length (e.g., 420mm) is, using simple words, how much zoom your telescope has.
+It determines FOV (field of view): the greater the focal length, the greater the zoom.
+Shorter telescopes (like 100mm or 200mm) are suitable for large nebulae (like North America Nebula).
+Medium-sized (400mm-600mm) is ideal for smaller nebulae (Orion, Rosette Nebula), bigger galaxies (Andromeda Galaxy), Moon, and star clusters (Pleiades).
+Enormous focal lengths (1000mm+) are suitable for tiny galaxies (many of them are available to photograph in Spring) and planets.

-Just a note here – you can modify the focal length and speed of your telescope by using focal reducers.
-A focal reducer is an optical element mounted into your imaging train that multiplies the telescope’s focal length by some number.
-Let’s say you have a 72mm (aperture) 420mm focal length telescope.
+Just a note here - you can modify your telescope's focal length and speed by using focal reducers.
+A focal reducer is an optical element mounted into your imaging train that multiplies the telescope's focal length by some number.
+Let's say you have a 72mm (aperture) 420mm focal length telescope.
 Its speed equals focal length/aperture = f/5.8.
-If you install a 0.85x reducer, then it comes 72mm aperture (that doesn’t change), 420×0.85 = 357mm focal length, and 357mm/72 = f/4.95 speed.
+If you install a 0.85x reducer, then it comes 72mm aperture (that doesn't change), 420x0.85 = 357mm focal length, and 357mm/72 = f/4.95 speed.
 Overall the telescope becomes wider and faster.
-Reducers are useful if you have a too large telescope for some larger astrophotography targets.
+Reducers are useful if you have a too large telescope for larger astrophotography targets.

 Optical Quality - Glass Type

 Manufacturers utilize different materials to construct their telescopes.
-If you are looking for a beginner astrophotography telescope, you should seek for a one with high-quality low-dispersion glass.
-Those telescopes are not cheap but they guarantee wonderful astrophotography colors in your nebulae and stars.
+If you are looking for a beginner astrophotography telescope, you should seek one with high-quality low-dispersion glass.
+Those telescopes are not cheap, but they guarantee excellent astrophotography colors in your nebulae and stars.

 A Detailed Look at 5 Best Astrophotography Telescopes for Beginners